Festivals & Events

 No longer practiced on the other islands, bull sumo is still very popular on Dogo, the largest of the Oki Islands.
 Competition is organized into six tournaments a year held at four bullrings around the island; three of the rings are open-air, and one is under a dome.

 The bulls compete in different weight categories so the matches are fairly even, and big crowds cheer on their favorites.
-Each bull has a handler holding a rope attached to its nose, and if there is any chance of injury, the bulls are quickly pulled apart.
+Each bull has a handler holding a rope attached to its nose.

 This is more a trial of strength than a violent sport, and the champion bulls are honored throughout the island.